 Why Join a CSA?

 CSA is more than just customers stopping by to purchase produce from us—it is a relationship based on a commitment between our farm and our members.
 Essentially, being a CSA member means you will get a share of our harvest on a weekly basis throughout the CSA season (22 weeks).
 You purchase your share in late winter or by early spring, then it is a simple matter of picking it up at your designated pickup location and time.
 You receive the freshest and tastiest produce that the farm has to offer.
 Even if produce prices rise at the grocery store or the farmers market throughout the season—your cost never goes up—you have already paid for it!
 This freshness, in combination with our growing and handling techniques, means you are receiving produce packed with nutrition!
 Cooking with and eating such fine food is a pleasure.
 What’s in your share isn’t necessarily fancy or out of the ordinary.
-Sometimes it is the “every day” produce where you will notice the greatest difference—carrots, potatoes, tomatoes and peaches that taste like sunshine!
+Sometimes it is the “every day” produce where you will notice the greatest difference—carrots, potatoes, tomatoes and melons that taste like sunshine!
 You will enjoy eating with the seasons and have fun trying new recipes.

 Eating seasonally will attune you with the rhythms of nature.
 It is very satisfying for many of our members knowing that they are directly supporting the farmers that are caring for the land, and that they are helping to play a role in maintaining this valuable resource in our community.